 July 18, 2018

-Philadelphia – A new study featured in the Journal of the Academy of Nutrition and Dietetics found that after drinking a small amount of caffeine, participants consumed 10 percent less at a breakfast buffet provided by researchers, but this effect did not persist throughout the day and had no impact on participants' perceptions of their appetites.
+Philadelphia – A new study featured in the Journal of the Academy of Nutrition and Dietetics found that after drinking a small amount of caffeine, participants consumed 10% less at a breakfast buffet provided by researchers, but this effect did not persist throughout the day and had no impact on participants' perceptions of their appetites.
 Based on these findings, the investigators have concluded that caffeine is not effective as an appetite suppressant and weight-loss aid.

 "Caffeine is frequently added to dietary supplements with claims that it suppresses appetite and facilitates weight loss.
 Previous research has speculated that caffeine speeds metabolism or affects brain chemicals that suppress appetite.
 In addition, epidemiological evidence suggests that regular caffeine consumers have a lower body mass index (BMI) than non-consumers.
 The purpose of our study was to determine whether caffeine can in fact be linked to reduced food intake or suppressed appetite, and if the results vary by BMI," explained lead investigator Leah M. Panek-Shirley, PhD, SUNY University at Buffalo, Department Exercise and Nutrition Sciences, Buffalo, NY, USA.